ibm-cloud-docs/assistant/beta-deploy-zendesk.md

 1. To define routing rules for other dialog branches, click **New rule** again, and repeat the previous steps.

-    Don't forget to set up an assignment for any root node that has a *Connect to human agent* response type in a child node in its branch.
-If you do not transfer the associated root node to a specific person or department, a sensitive matter might be transferred to the department that has only the assistant as a member.
+    Don't forget to set up an assignment for any root node that has a *Connect to human agent* response type in a child node in its branch, so the assistant can transfer it to a human.
+If you don't, the assistant will not know that it needs to transfer the conversation and sensitive matters might not be handled properly.

 1. After adding rules, click **Return to overview** to exit the page.